alibabacloud-automation/terraform-alicloud-oss-bucket/README.md

 }
 ```

-If you want to upgrade the module to 1.5.0 and higher in-place, you can define a provider which same region with
+If you want to upgrade the module to 1.5.0 or higher in-place, you can define a provider which same region with
 previous region:

 ```hcl